 Privacy is a good gift to give someone, and one way to practice The Golden Rule.

-Yes, there are people who wear outfits they shouldn’t, who trip and fall, who sing off key, who break up with each other in the seat across the aisle, and so forth.
+Yes, some people wear outfits they shouldn’t, who trip and fall, who sing off key, who break up with each other in the seat across the aisle, and so forth.
 Sometimes, we are those people.
-Do for them in that moment what you would wish to be done for you.
+Do for them at that moment what you would wish they would do for you.

 Or, as Jesus said in Matthew 22:39, love your neighbor as yourself.

 Not every parenting failure needs to go viral or become a national conversation.
-A person who is overweight doesn’t deserve to be publicly mocked on your Instagram feed.
+A person who is overweight doesn’t deserve public mocking on your Instagram feed.
 And, no, blurring out their faces doesn’t make it less hurtful.

-Much thought has been given to the selfie trend.
-Many have wondered what it says about people, and society in general, that so many are obsessed with their own image.
+Many have given thought to the selfie trend.
+Many have wondered what it says about people, and society in general, that so many are obsessed with their image.

 Is any amount of “likes” worth another’s dignity?
 How many “likes” is your dignity worth?

-A couple years ago I was out shopping when I noticed a man taking a picture of me.
-When I looked at him kind of shocked he acted like he was just scrolling through his phone and walked away.
+A couple of years ago I was out shopping when I noticed a man taking a picture of me.
+When I looked at him shocked he acted like he was just scrolling through his phone and walked away.